-John Van Hoesen Eaton RESA, Human Resources 517-541-8712 jvanhoesen@eatonresa.org
+John Van Hoesen Eaton RESA, Director of Safety & Employee Relations 517-541-8722 jvanhoesen@eatonresa.org

 Parent Information

 Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.